 Engines are NOT supplied with engine oil, although traces of oil from the manufacturing process may be present.
 It is essential to add adequate engine oil of the correct type to the engine before use.
-Failure to add engine oil will void the product warranty. • Always check engine oil level when the machine is in an upright position on a flat and level surface. • Do not use used or contaminated engine oils. • Use only engine oils of the correct type (see [Specifications](#)). • Perform the first oil change within the first 10 hours of use.
+Failure to add engine oil will void the product warranty. • Always check engine oil level when the machine is in an upright position on a flat and level surface. • Do not use used or contaminated engine oils. • Use only engine oils of the correct type (see [Specifications](#)). • Perform the first oil change within the first 20 hours of use.
 Subsequently, change the oil every 20 hours of use. • It is recommended that the engine be warm, but not hot, when performing oil changes.
-When the oil is warm it drains faster. • Using dirty or incorrect engine oil may cause engine damage and void any warranty • Always use suitable tools. • Always dispose of used oil in an environmentally responsible manner and according to regulations. • Some engines feature oil level detection, which will prevent the engine being started or automatically stop a running engine if there is insufficient oil. • Always check the oil level and ensure is at or near the "MAX" indicator before using the machine.
+When the oil is warm it drains faster. • Using dirty or incorrect engine oil may cause engine damage and void any warranty. • Always use suitable tools. • Always dispose of used oil in an environmentally responsible manner and according to regulations. • Some engines feature oil level detection, which will prevent the engine being started or automatically stop a running engine if there is insufficient oil. • Always check the oil level and ensure is at or near the "MAX" indicator before using the machine. • Some models may have 2 oil drain plugs and fillers on either side of the engine - it does not matter which one is used.